Mte90/gitapper/readme.md

 This bash script can run a specific script before and after the `git` command itself (or stop the execution of git itself).
 In this repository you can find various hooks with different requirements and usage on various commands.

-Also let you to create custom parameters with commands inside git without bash alias.
+Also let you to create custom parameters on git commands.

 ### Hooks script avalaible